PaulReeve717/RES_LaboHTTP/AdditionalSteps/ManagementUI/README.md

 - autodiscovery the traefik containers with labels because if we quit the application all containers profiles are lost.
 - CSS (because we're not in the 90's anymore)

+## Issues that we know
+The servers that we create don't have the same network than the traefik container.
+We tried to change the network with dockerode but we didn't success...